braydenanderson2014/SimpleVector/README.md

 * Added a new function called setDebug() to set the debug value
 * Added a new function called getDebug() to get the debug value"
 ### Version 1.0.5:
 * Removed the Serial.print() Statements from the library to save memory.
-A version of this library that contains these debug statements will be available soon.
+A version of this library that contains these debug statements may be available at some point.
 * Added Function Comments
+### Version 1.0.6:
+* Added Support for Range Based For loops
+* Added Support for Adding Elements during Construction.
+* Added BulkAdd Function() to add multiple elements at once.
+### Version 1.0.7:- ALPHA [KNOWN-ISSUE]
+* Added EmplaceBack Function so new libraries can depend on it correctly.
+* Added Compiler Directives to check if a certain board/Platform is being used.
+This is to ensure proper functionality with initializer lists.
+* Everything is handled Automatically, but if none of the preprocesor directives are met, then the Initializer_Lists will not be included which means you will not be able to bulk add directly into the constructor as that constructor will be removed by the compiler.
+However, if the compiler directives are met, then that constructor will remain and be available.
+### Version 1.0.7:-BETA [CURRENT-RELEASE]
+* Fixed an issue with the Get Function.